DataDog/documentation/content/en/security/account_takeover_protection.md

 #### Proxies

-There are two types of proxies frequently seen in distributed account takeovers; hosting and residential.
+There are two types of proxies frequently seen in distributed account takeovers: hosting and residential.

 Datadog uses [Spur](https://docs.datadoghq.com/security/threat_intelligence#threat-intelligence-sources)
  to determine if an IP is proxy.
-Datadog correlating indicators of compromise (IOCs) with account takeover attacks for faster detection with the ASM managed account takeover rules.
+Datadog correlates indicators of compromise (IOCs) with account takeover attacks for faster detection with the ASM managed account takeover rules.

-Datadog recommends never blocking solely on threat intelligence IOCs for IP addresses.
+Datadog recommends never blocking IP addresses solely based on threat intelligence IOCs for IP addresses.
 See our threat intelligence [best practices](https://docs.datadoghq.com/security/threat_intelligence#best-practices-in-threat-intelligence) for details.

-Details on IP Addresses, including ownership and threat intelligence is available in the IP address drawers.
-Click on  IP addresses to view.
+Details on IP Addresses, including ownership and threat intelligence, are available in the IP address drawers.
+Click on IP addresses to view them.

-Hosting Proxies
-: These are proxies that exist at data centers, often the result of a compromised host at that data center.
+Hosting Proxies: These are proxies that exist at data centers, often the result of a compromised host at that data center.
 Guidance for interacting with hosting proxies is similar to data centers.

-Residential Proxies
-: These are proxies that exist behind Residential IP addresses.
+Residential Proxies: These are proxies that exist behind Residential IP addresses.
 Residential proxies are frequently enabled by mobile application SDKs or browser plugins.
 The user of the SDK or plugin is typically unaware that they are running a proxy.
 It is common to see benign traffic from IP addresses identified as residential proxies.

 #### Mobile ISPs

 Datadog uses third parties such as IPinfo and Spur to determine if an IP is a Mobile ISP.

-Excercise caution when blocking Mobile ISPs.
+Excecise caution when blocking Mobile ISPs.
-Mobile ISPs use CGNAT {link wikipedia} and frequently have large numbers of phones behind single IP addresses.
+Mobile ISPs use [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT) and frequently have large numbers of phones behind single IP addresses.

 #### Attacker Attributes